Birmingham 3M Military Earplugs Lawsuit Attorneys

 3M Dual-Ended Combat Earplugs were the standard issue earplugs from 2003 to 2015 for active duty military personnel.
 The revelation of a defect in design brings about lawsuits against 3M, who had a duty to issue safe and effective earplugs for members in service.

-The Birmingham 3M lawsuit attorneys of Farris, Riley & Pitt, LLP are committed to representing our brave men and women in the service regarding these claims while they were at war for our country.
+The Birmingham 3M lawsuit attorneys of Farris, Riley & Pitt, LLP are national mass tort lawyers who are committed to representing our brave men and women in the service regarding these claims while they were at war for our country.

-Veterans and active military personnel that served between 2003 and 2015 who have suffered hearing-related issues due to use of ineffective 3M combat earplugs should call Farris, Riley & Pitt, LLP at (205) 324-1212 immediately for a FREE legal consultation today.
+Veterans and active military personnel that served between 2003 and 2015 who have suffered hearing-related issues due to use of ineffective 3M combat earplugs should call Farris, Riley & Pitt, LLP at (205) 324-1212 or contact us online immediately for a FREE legal consultation today.